ArisGr/dblabProject/README.md

 Install Instructions :

--Clone this repository using the command git clone https://github.com/ArisGr/dblabProject in a local working directory
+-Clone this repository using the command "git clone https://github.com/ArisGr/dblabProject" in a local working directory

 -Use the command pip install -r requirements.txt in said directory to download the needed libraries